stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Grace Awaiting Me
+1. To God be the Glory
-2. Sinking Deep
+2. Jerusalem
-3. Cornerstone
+3. Living Hope
 4. Servants of the Gospel

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. All Creatures of Our God and King
+1. Only a Holy God
-2. Better by Far
+2. Come Behold the Wondrous Mystery
-3. Speak O Lord
+3. How Can They Hear
-4. We belong to the day
+4. Rise with the Sun

 ## 9:30am Song Lyrics <br><br>